Instream 401 Certification and Short Term Activity Authorization STAA

 Clean Water Act Section 401 Water Quality Certifications

 Clean Water Act (CWA) Section 401 requires state water quality certifications prior to the issuance of federal permits and licenses to ensure that proposed projects will not violate state water quality standards.
-The decision to issue a Section 401 water quality certification rests with the DEQ director and is based on compliance with APC&EC Regulation 2, Establishing Water Quality Standards for Surface Waters of the State of Arkansas.
+The decision to issue a Section 401 water quality certification rests with the DEQ director and is based on compliance with APC&EC Rule 2, Establishing Water Quality Standards for Surface Waters of the State of Arkansas.

 The majority of CWA Section 401 water quality certification requests are associated with permits issued by the U.S. Army Corps of Engineers (USACE) pursuant to CWA Section 404.
 Individual water quality certifications are required for projects that have the potential to impact Extraordinary Resource Waters, Ecologically Sensitive Waterbodies, or Natural and Scenic Waterways of the state.